minad/consult/README.md

 The goal is to keep the completion-system specifics in this library to a minimum.
 As of now, the `consult-buffer` command is only supported if Selectrum is used.
 We will probably provide a variant of `consult-buffer` which is a bit less rich, but works purely with `completing-read`.
-Furthermore live previews are only implemented for Selectrum as of now, but Icomplete support is planned.

 ## Screenshots